 A UT professor whose research on neutron imaging could improve medical imaging and high-mileage electric vehicles has received the US Department of Energy’s Early Career Research Award.
 Jason Hayward, UCOR Faculty Fellow in Nuclear Engineering, will receive $750,000 over five years starting in July.
 The award is granted to researchers in universities and the department’s national laboratories.
 It supports the development of individual research programs of outstanding scientists early in their careers.

 The Knoxville News Sentinel conducted an article about the Chancellor’s Faculty Challenge which aims to attract money for faculty fellowships.
+So far $9 million has been garnered thanks to a $2.5 million matching contribution from Chancellor Jimmy Cheek as part of the program.

 A major gift from Department of Energy contractor UCOR has established the UCOR faculty fellowship in the College of Engineering.
 This gift heeds Chancellor Jimmy G. Cheek’s challenge to private supporters to help recruit and retain UT’s most talented faculty.
 The first recipient of the faculty fellow award is Jason Hayward, an assistant professor in the Department of Nuclear Engineering.